Old English Hexateuch

-The Old English Hexateuch is the collaborative project of the late Anglo-Saxon period that translated the six books of the Hexateuch into Old English, presumably under the editorship of Ælfric of Eynsham.
+The Old English Hexateuch, or Aelfric Paraphrase, is the collaborative project of the late Anglo-Saxon period that translated the six books of the Hexateuch into Old English, presumably under the editorship of Abbot Ælfric of Eynsham (d. c.
+1010).
 It is the first English vernacular translation of the first six books of the Old Testament, i.e. the five books of the Torah (Genesis, Exodus, Leviticus, Numbers and Deuteronomy) and Joshua.
 It was probably made for use by lay people.

 The translation is known in seven manuscripts, most of which are fragmentary.
-The best-known of those is a richly illuminated manuscript in the British Library, Cotton MS Claudius B.iv.
+The best-known of those is a richly illuminated manuscript in the British Library, Cotton MS Claudius B.iv (from which the illustrations on this page are taken).
 Another copy of the text, without lavish illustrations but including a translation of the Book of Judges (hence also called the Old English Heptateuch), is found in Oxford, Bodleian Library, Laud Misc.
 509.

+Though described as "vivid and dynamic", the drawing and style of the Claudius miniatures has been regarded as somewhat crude compared to other manuscripts of the period, variously described as "rough", "incompetent" and "not of outstanding artistic importance".
 The whole manuscript is available online at the British Library website.

 Cotton Claudius B.iv, British Library

 Claudius B.iv. was probably compiled in the second quarter of the 11th century at St Augustine's Abbey, Canterbury.
 It incorporates translations and a preface by Ælfric of Eynsham, while the remaining parts of the translation were carried out by anonymous authors.
 Peter Clemoes suggests that Byrhtferth of Ramsey was responsible for the compilation as well as for parts of the translation.
 With 156 folios, it is largely complete, but does not include all the biblical text of the books.
 Commentary and other material in Latin and Old English was added in the 12th century, often using blank areas in incomplete miniatures.

 One or, more likely, several artists accompanied the narrative with 394 drawings in inks of various colours, most brightly coloured with washes, containing about 550 scenes.
-Many of these are unfinished, at varying stages of completion.
-The settings do not attempt to represent Old Testament life as anything different from that of contemporary Anglo-Saxons, and so give valuable depictions of many aspects of the Anglo-Saxon world.
-The extensive illustrations suggest that it was designed mainly for lay use.
+Many of these are unfinished, at varying stages of completion, and like most unfinished manuscript programmes, the degree of completion falls off in later sections.
+The settings do not attempt to represent Old Testament life as anything different from that of contemporary England, and so give valuable depictions of many aspects of the English world.
+The extensive illustrations suggest that it was designed mainly for lay use, and possibly intended for a single highly-placed individual or family.
 It is the earliest illustrated manuscript of a large part of the bible in any vernacular language.